Seattle Premises Liability Lawyer

 Washington state does not allow punitive damages, meaning that the defendant can’t be awarded additional punishment if the act was malicious, like they can in other states.

-How Does the Visitor Legal Status Factor In?
+How Does the Visitor Legal Status Impact Your Case?

-How Long Do I Have to File a Premises Liability Accident Claim?
+How Long Do You Have to File a Premises Liability Accident Claim in Washington?

 Although personal injuries caused by property owner negligence can be life-altering, every state across the United States has restrictions on how long a victim can wait until they are no longer able to file a lawsuit.
 This is called a statute of limitations.

 Like all other states, Washington has its own specific time frame in which someone can submit a premises liability claim.
-In Washington state, the claims must be filed within a three-year time period from the date of the injury, or else the personal injury victim will no longer be able to take legal action.
+In Washington state, the claims must be filed within three years from the date of the injury, or else the personal injury victim will no longer be able to take legal action.

 Concerned About Paying for an Attorney?
 We Have You Covered